Saudi attacks threaten U.S. gasoline price hikes, particularly in California

 The state currently has the second-highest average gasoline prices in the United States at $3.63 per regular gallon of gas, trailing only Hawaii.
 Fuel prices in California are typically higher due to tight regulations and differing gasoline specifications.

-Among the biggest buyers of Saudi Arabian crude are Chevron Corp’s (CVX.N) 245,000-barrel-per-day (bpd) refinery in Richmond, California, and the 269,000-bpd El Segundo refinery in California.
+Among the biggest buyers of Saudi Arabian crude are Chevron Corp’s 245,000-barrel-per-day (bpd) refinery in Richmond, California, and the 269,000-bpd El Segundo refinery in California.
 The West Coast, known as oil region PADD 5, includes Washington State, which has also taken in barrels from Saudi Arabia in the last year.

 A Chevron spokesman told Reuters the company sources crude from “multiple global suppliers,” and it will “take the necessary actions to continue to meet the needs of the marketplace.”